Frequently Asked Questions

 What Node.js APIs can I use?

-Payouts are sent on a standard schedule, typically a 2-day rolling basis once your account is set up.
+Payouts are sent on a standard schedule, typically a 2-day rolling basis once your payout account is set up.

 Can I set my own prices?

 You can deactivate it temporarily or delete it permanently.
-If your App has active subscribers, there is a 24-hour wind-down period so they have time to adjust.
+If your server has active subscribers, there is a 24-hour wind-down period so they have time to adjust.
 See Deleting Your Server for the full process.

-Can I run multiple Apps?
+Can I run multiple servers?

 Yes.
 Deploy as many as you want from different repos.

-Do I need my own payout account?
+Do I need a payout account to go live?

 Yes.
 Each version runs at its own endpoint.
 Subscribers stay on their current version until they choose to update.
 See the versioning guide for how this works.

-What if my App has a bug?
+What if my server has a bug?

 Deploy a fix as a new version.
 Subscribers on the old version are not affected until they decide to switch.
 This gives you time to test the fix without disrupting anyone.